Final Fantasy III

 |Release Date||26 March 2023|

 |Last Modified||26 March 2023|

 Final Fantasy III is a role playing game for the Super Nintendo.
 This is also known as Final Fantasy VI in Japan.

-This translation is respectful with the original FF3us Woolsey’s script, but at the same time considers the Japanese original text in those dialogs where there has been misunderstanding, distortion of the original meaning or censorship.
+This translation is respectful with the original FF3us Woolsey’s script, but it considers the Japanese original text in those dialogs where there was misunderstanding, distortion of the original meaning or censorship.

 The word “Magitek” has been hispanized as “Magitecno”, but an extra patch is included (magitek.ips) that allows to respell every mention of it from Magitecno to Magitek in the whole game.

 The result has been a professional, careful and deeply beta-tested work.